 “great” = 0.9, “lame” = -0.7, “okay” = 0.1

 Sentences are assessed for overall positivity or negativity using these weightings.

 A computer model is given a training set of natural language feedback, manually tagged with sentiment labels.
-It learns which words and phrases are positive or negative.
+It learns which words and phrases have a positive sentiment or a negative sentiment.
 Once trained, it can then be used on new data sets.